SF-WDI-LABS/tunely-angular/docs/starting_with_a_branch.md

 ## Subsequent Sprints

 **Follow these steps on every sprint except the first one!**
 > Why?
 You likely have changes from previous sprints that need to be committed first!
-\
+Plus, you'll want the most recent version of the starter code each sprint!

 Let's assume you're starting *sprint 2*

 1. Save your changes to any files you've been working on.